 Under her watch, IPOPHL has completed its suite of online services to provide an electronic facility for the filing and registration/granting of industrial property in an effort to further streamline turnaround time and promote a no-contact policy with the agency.

-She also successfully led the country’s bid to be appointed as an International Searching Authority (ISA) and International Preliminary Examining Authority (IPEA) by Member States of the World Intellectual Property Organization (WIPO), the second in the ASEAN and the 23rd in the world.
-In the priority of DG Santiago include the formulation and implementation of a Philippine National Intellectual Property Strategy (NIPS), the establishment of the Intellectual Property Academy, which will become the country’s foremost institution of learning and research on intellectual property, in addition to our advocacy of including intellectual property in the academic curriculum.
-She is pushing for the submission of a draft bill amending the Intellectual Property Code.
+She has successfully led the bid for the appointment of the Philippines as an International Searching Authority (ISA) and International Preliminary Examining Authority (IPEA) by Member States of the World Intellectual Property Organization (WIPO), the 2nd in the ASEAN and the 23rd in the world.
+She is currently the chair of the ASEAN Network of Intellectual Property Experts, representing the Philippines.

-A graduate of the University of the Philippines with the degrees of B.S. in Foreign Service and Bachelor of Laws, DG Santiago further obtained the degree of Master of Laws in Intellectual Property from the joint program of the University of Turin in Italy and the WIPO Worldwide Academy.
+A graduate of the University of the Philippines with the degrees of B.S. in Foreign Service and Bachelor of Laws, Director General Santiago further obtained the degree of Master of Laws in Intellectual Property from the joint program of the University of Turin in Italy and the WIPO Worldwide Academy.